TeamNewtry/NewtryDocumentation/use_cases/UC5_ClimateImpact.md

 # Show climate impact score
 The climate impact score gives a rough estimation about the product's impact on the environment.
-It is calculated, based on the information fetches from Open Food Facts.
+It is calculated, based on the information fetched from Open Food Facts.
 The score ranges from 0 to 10 (0 is the worst and 10 the best).
 Additionally, the score is highlighted in colors from red to green based on the rating.